Julia-Harding/jharding-lab6/README.md

 cycle, I was not able to deduct why that happens.
 The body parser works correctly, you can POST and display new users, or the users as a list.
 The fetch API should work.

-The pg node-module is causing an error that terminates the connection the server 1337.
+The pg node-module is causing an error that terminates the connection to the server 1337.
 It is located in the module at /node_modules/pg/lib/client.js:132:73 I could not find an effective solution online, and can no longer maintain the connection to the port.
 This prevents me from being able to properly view the client side html.